 Other differences between 5G and 4G

-For us to take advantage of 5G, we don’t just need carriers to put network equipment in place, we also need to buy devices, like the Samsung Galaxy S10 5G, that are capable of supporting 5G.
-Your current phone will not be able to enjoy 5G speeds.
-The first batch of 5G smartphones arrives this year.
+For us to take advantage of 5G connectivity, we don’t just need carriers to put network equipment in place.
+We also need to buy a 5G device, like the Motorola Edge Plus (exclusive to Verizon).
+If you’ve picked up one of the latest 5G handsets, you may be able to enjoy 5G speeds, depending on where you live.
+But if your mobile phone is older, you’ll need to consider upgrading if you want these faster speeds.
+The first batch of 5G smartphones is here, and there are already some great choices available, like the Samsung Galaxy Note 20 Ultra 5G or the OnePlus 8 Pro.
 It’s also worth noting that 5G is likely to be much more demanding in terms of power, and so battery life, which is already an issue for many, could be about to get worse.

 5G doesn’t mean 4G is done

-Many of us still rely on 3G when 4G isn’t available and that’s exactly what will happen with 5G.
-The idea that 5G is a direct replacement for 4G is erroneous, in fact, it’s a complementary technology.
-With the two working in concert, we should be able to get good speeds wherever we are.
+Many of us still rely on 3G when a 4G network isn’t available, and that’s exactly what will happen with 5G.
+The idea that 5G is a direct replacement for 4G is erroneous.
+In fact, it’s a complementary technology.
+With the two working in tandem, you should be able to get good — or at least decent — speeds on your mobile device wherever you are.